kognifai/PoseidonNext-Framework/SDK-documentation/Settings-Service.md

 # Description

-The settings service is used to manage various application and user-specific setting.
+Settings Service is used to manage various application and user-specific settings.
 Settings are organized by setting types.
-The service allows storing single or multiple settings for a setting type, depending on the setting type.
+This service allows storing single or multiple settings for a setting type, depending on the setting type.

 The content (Value) of a setting is not specified, it can be anything (e.g. json, xml, plain text) and the framework is not interested in it.
 Understanding the value is a responsibility of the application (module) which owns the setting.